Davido: 2019: O2 Arena concert, "Blow My Mind", "Risky", and A Good Time

-2020present: A Better Time and social media fundraising
+2020–2022: A Better Time and social media fundraising

-In May 2020, Davido was featured on Billboard magazine's cover story, titled "Africa Now", alongside Mr Eazi and Tiwa Savage.
-The cover story features photography by Lakin Ogunbanwo and Seye Isikalu, and styling by Daniel Obasi and Quinton Faulkner.
-The story was written by Gail Mitchell and features interviews with the three artists.
-Conducted over a video conference call, the artists addressed several topics, including life under quarantine and afrobeats as a category.
+In May 2020, Davido was featured alongside Mr Eazi and Tiwa Savage in Billboard magazine's cover story titled "Africa Now".
+The interview was conducted over a video conference call; the artists addressed several topics, including life under quarantine and afrobeats as a category.

-Davido first revealed plans to release his third studio album, A Better Time, on Twitter.
-He said he recorded 11 tracks for the album and announced that the record would feature Tiwa Savage.
-He also revealed that he and everyone who worked on the album spent 14 days putting all the tracks together.
-In July 2020, Davido appeared on the Tonight Show Starring Jimmy Fallon to perform a medley of his songs "D&G" and "Fall", from the album A Good Time.
+On Twitter, Davido announced plans to release his third studio album A Better Time.
+He said he had recorded 11 tracks for the album and announced the record would feature "Tiwa Savage" and that he and everyone who worked on the album assembled the tracks in 14 days.
+In July 2020, Davido appeared on Tonight Show Starring Jimmy Fallon to perform a medley of his songs "D&G" and "Fall" from the album A Good Time.
 On August 28, 2020, the Grammy Museum announced Davido as a special guest in its Mentorship Monday series.
 He participated in the museum's Instagram Live event, which was held three days later.
 On September 10, 2020, he released the Dammy Twitch-produced single "FEM", along with its music video.
-The visuals for "FEM" received 1.8 Million YouTube views in less than 24 hours, breaking his own record for the fastest Nigerian music video to hit 1 million views on YouTube, a record previously held by his own song "Blow My Mind", featuring Chris Brown.
-"FEM" peaked at number one on the Nigeria TurnTable Top 50 chart in its second week of eligibility, dethroning Wizkid's "Ginger".